vitorpamplona/pokey/SECURITY.md

-Security Policy
+# Security Policy
-Supported Versions
+## Supported Versions

-Nostros does not support different versions.
+Pokey does not support different versions.
 To keep up to date with security updates please use the latest version.

-Reporting a Vulnerability
+## Reporting a Vulnerability

 Please use this form to report an existing vulnetability https://github.com/KoalaSat/pokey/security/advisories